 Getting a Canadian visitor visa has become more challenging in recent years.
 Many people still apply with hope, but not all get approved.
 If you’re planning a short trip for tourism, family, or an event, you might already be wondering what are the odds of getting a visitor visa for Canada?

 The odds of getting a visitor visa for Canada vary by country, but overall approval rates have dropped.
-In 2024, about 46% of applications were approved and 54% were declined.
+In 2024, the Canada visitor visa acceptance rate stood at about 46%, while 54% of applications were declined.
 Strong home ties, clear travel plans, and full documents improve your chances of success.

 If this topic has caught your interest, you’re not alone.
 Many people want to understand how they can improve their chances.
 In this article, you’ll find everything important to know about this topic, explained in a simple and helpful way.